smashgg/developer-portal/docs/widgets/registration.md

 &nbsp;

-Play around with more examples in
+Feel free to test out embedded reg at different sizes using
-<a href="https://codepen.io/matchellmarley/pen/JewajR" target="_blank">this CodePen here</a>.
+ <a href="https://codepen.io/matchellmarley/pen/LXMKYw" target="_blank">this CodePen</a>.